Schr\"odinger-Feynman quantization and composition of observables in general boundary quantum field theory: General boundary quantum field theory

 We recall briefly how in the GBF the structure of spacetime is formalized in terms of a \emph{spacetime system}, involving abstract notions of \emph{regions} and \emph{hypersurfaces}.
 We follow here closely the presentation in \cite{Oe:affine}.
 For further discussion of the rationale behind this, see in particular \cite{Oe:gbqft}.

 There is a fixed positive integer $d\in\N$, the \emph{dimension} of spacetime.
 We are given a collection of oriented topological manifolds of dimension $d$, possibly with boundary, that we call \emph{regions}.
 Furthermore, there is a collection of oriented topological manifolds without boundary of dimension $d-1$ that we call \emph{hypersurfaces}.
 All manifolds may only have finitely many connected components.
 When we want to emphasize explicitly that a given manifold is in one of those collections we also use the attribute \emph{admissible}.
-These collections satisfy the following requirements: \begin{itemize} \item Any connected component of a region or hypersurface is admissible. \item Any finite disjoint union of regions or of hypersurfaces is admissible. \item Any boundary of a region is an admissible hypersurface. \item If $\Sigma$ is a hypersurface, then $\overline{\Sigma}$, denoting the same manifold with opposite orientation, is admissible. \end{itemize} It will turn out to be convenient to also introduce \emph{empty regions}.
-An empty region is topologically simply a hypersurface, but thought of as an infinitesimally thin region.
-Concretely, the empty region associated with a hypersurface $\Sigma$ will be denoted by $\hat{\Sigma}$ and its boundary is defined to be the disjoint union $\partial \hat{\Sigma}=\Sigma\cup\overline{\Sigma}$.
-There is one empty region for each hypersurface (forgetting its orientation).
+These collections satisfy the following requirements: \begin{itemize} \item Any connected component of a region or hypersurface is admissible. \item Any finite disjoint union of regions or of hypersurfaces is admissible. \item Any boundary of a region is an admissible hypersurface. \item If $\Sigma$ is a hypersurface, then $\overline{\Sigma}$, denoting the same manifold with opposite orientation, is admissible. \end{itemize} It will turn out to be convenient to also introduce \emph{slice regions}.\footnote{In previous papers slice regions were called \emph{empty regions}.} A slice region is topologically simply a hypersurface, but thought of as an infinitesimally thin region.
+Concretely, the slice region associated with a hypersurface $\Sigma$ will be denoted by $\hat{\Sigma}$ and its boundary is defined to be the disjoint union $\partial \hat{\Sigma}=\Sigma\cup\overline{\Sigma}$.
+There is one slice region for each hypersurface (forgetting its orientation).
 When an explicit distinction is desirable we refer to the previously defined regions as \emph{regular regions}.

 There is also a notion of \emph{gluing} of regions.
 Suppose we are given a region $M$ with its boundary a disjoint union $\partial M=\Sigma_1\cup\Sigma\cup\overline{\Sigma'}$, where $\Sigma'$ is a copy of $\Sigma$. ($\Sigma_1$ may be empty.)
 Then, we may obtain a new manifold $M_1$ by gluing $M$ to itself along $\Sigma,\overline{\Sigma'}$.
 That is, we identify the points of $\Sigma$ with corresponding points of $\Sigma'$ to obtain $M_1$.
 The resulting manifold $M_1$ might be inadmissible, in which case the gluing is not allowed.